sahibmundi/SMART-POWER-IOT-PROJECT/README.md

 </p>

 ## 🛠️ TECHNOLOGY USED
 1. **IoT**: ESP32 Microcontroller for hardware integration.
 2. **Flutter**: Mobile app development.
 3. **MQTT Protocol**: For data communication.
 4. **Arduino-IDE**: To program the Microcontroller.

+## 🤝 Contributions
+We welcome contributions!
+Feel free to open an issue or submit a pull request.